OISTE/repository/OWGTMCPS.md

 - Authority Key Identifier § Revocation date
 - Reason code

+The usage of the "Reason Code" is restricted in line of the CA/B Forum requirements and Root Programs, and appropriately communicated in the Subscriber Agreement.

+In particular, the use of the reason "keyCompromise", when the revocation is done by the CA or RA, is regulated as described in section 4.9.12.

 ## 7.3  OCSP profile

-In general, the status of all certificates in the OGTM, except if indicated in the appropriate Certificate Policy, may be validated by sending requests compliant with RFC 6960 and/or RFC 5019.
+In general, the status of all certificates in the OWGTM, except if indicated in the appropriate Certificate Policy, may be validated by sending requests compliant with RFC 6960 and/or RFC 5019.

-OGTM ensures compliance with any applicable requirement from the CA/Browser Forum in terms of OCSP implementation for server authentication certificates.
+OWGTM ensures compliance with any applicable requirement from the CA/Browser Forum in terms of OCSP implementation for server authentication certificates.

 ### 7.3.1  Version number(s)

-OGTM provides OCSP responses in accordance with industry standards.
+OWGTM provides OCSP responses in accordance with industry standards.

 ### 7.3.2  OCSP extensions